|Showing 1 of 1||

-- Typically reserved to refer narrowly to the cultures of the native peoples of the United States and Canada, excluding the Eskimos and Aleuts.
+- Native American - Typically reserved to refer narrowly to the cultures of the native peoples of the United States and Canada, excluding the Eskimos and Aleuts.
 For the indigenous peoples of Canada use the term "First Nations."
 For the broader concept of the cultures of any native peoples of Central America, South America, North America, or the West Indies who are considered to belong to the Mongoloid division of the human species, use "Amerindian (culture)."

-- North American Indians who traditionally lived along the Gila and Salt rivers in Arizona, in what was the core area of the prehistoric Hohokam culture.
+- Pima - North American Indians who traditionally lived along the Gila and Salt rivers in Arizona, in what was the core area of the prehistoric Hohokam culture.
 The Pima speak a Uto-Aztecan language and are usually considered to be the descendants of the Hohokam.
 Like their presumed ancestors, the Pima were traditionally sedentary farmers living in one-room houses and utilizing the rivers for irrigation.
 Some hunting and gathering were done to supplement the diet, and in drought years, which occurred on the average of one year in five, crop failure made hunting and gathering the sole mode of subsistence.
 During these dry years jackrabbits and mesquite beans became the group's dietary staples.

 Additional Images Click an image to view a larger version

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios: